nghttp2/nghttp2/doc/nghttpx.1.rst

     Default: ``512``

-.. option:: --backend-ipv4

-    Resolve backend hostname to IPv4 address only.

-.. option:: --backend-ipv6
+.. option:: --backend-address-family=(auto|IPv4|IPv6)

-    Resolve backend hostname to IPv6 address only.
+    Specify  address  family  of  backend  connections.
+If "auto" is given, both IPv4  and IPv6 are considered.
+If "IPv4" is  given, only  IPv4 address is  considered.
+If "IPv6" is given, only IPv6 address is considered.

+    Default: ``auto``

 .. option:: --backend-http-proxy-uri=<URI>